ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-monitoring.md

 - Configure HCX Manager to send logs to a syslog server.
 Use the HCX Manager appliance management utility to run the `https://<hcxhostname or IP>:9443` command.
 - Set up a ping to a VM that is migrated before network swing for each stretched L2 network.
-- Monitor the HCX component VM health with VMware vRealize® Operations Manager or other VMware VM monitoring tools.
+- Monitor the HCX component VM health with VMware Aria® Operations™ Manager or other VMware VM monitoring tools.

 ## Bandwidth use
 {: #hcxclient-monitoring-band-use}